GrahamCampbell/Laravel-Security/README.md

 Please check the system requirements before installing Laravel Security.

-To get the latest version of Security, simply require it in your `composer.json` file.
+To get the latest version of Laravel Security, simply require it in your `composer.json` file.

 `"graham-campbell/security": "dev-master"`